kata-ai/kata-platform-docs/docs/tutorial/hello-world.md

 ---
+layout: tutorial
 id: hello-world-tutorial
-title: Hello World
+title: Creating a simple Hello World chatbot
+description: This is a quick start how to build a 'Hello World' chatbot
 next: bot-studio-tutorial
 ---

-## Introduction

-This is a quick start how to build a 'Hello World' chatbot

 ## Create a Project